dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 ---

 ### Discriminated unions & pattern matching ###
-Discriminated unions is a concise and type-safe way to model sum types.
+Discriminated unions is a concise and type-safe way to model domain knowledge.
 Its combination with pattern matching does give a look of a DSL in processing data.
 Along the line of DUs, [active patterns](http://msdn.microsoft.com/en-us/library/dd233248.aspx) is also a cool feature for DSLing.
 Active patterns give different *views* on the same data, which may be convenient if you implement DSLs on top of other F#/C# assemblies.